-Not all of the General Fund reserves are held in a way that can be quickly converted to cash.
+A risk has been identified that not all of the General Fund reserves are held in a way that can be quickly converted to cash.
 There is no short-term risk associated with how the money is held but if the Council has a need to make a significant and unplanned draw on reserves, it may need to borrow to secure the cash required.
 This issue will be addressed in detail in the financial planning process.

 The largest investment exposure is to the Global Equity Fund and a risk assessment of a general shift of +/-1% in the Fund would have resulted in a gain or loss in the region of £1.5m for 2017/18.
-This sensitivity was compiled using figures from Fund Managers' quarterly figures, consistent with Note 17: Financial Instruments.